-It is expected that students will be on time for all scheduled school activities.
-School begins promptly at 8.30am and the individual class times are published in this Handbook.
-Any student who reports to school after 8.30am or arrives late to class is considered tardy (late).
-Continued lateness will result in the Principal requesting a meeting with the student and parents to discuss the problem and the appropriate resolution.
+It is expected that students will be on time for all scheduled classes and school activities.
+School begins promptly at 8.30am and the individual class start times are published in this Handbook.
+Any student who reports to school after 8.30am or arrives late to individual classes will have their attendance marked as "late".
 Allowance will be made for buses that are delayed.
-Tardy students that arrive in their own transportation are required to pass by Building A for a tardy slip.
+Students that arrive in their own transportation are required to pass by Building A for a late slip.